 In 2015, I graduated from Columbia College with a BA in Comedy Writing and Performance.
 However, I have a long and extensive background in English.
 I started tutoring all elementary subjects while still in high school.
 I edited essays and short stories for my peers and some graduates while in college.
 I also took many writing courses while there.
 My great grandmother, grandmother, and mother used to be English teachers, so it seems to be in my blood!
 I have a passion for grammar, as well as performance.
-I currently work for the International Performing Arts Academy.
-I teach acting and modeling to students aged 6-17.
-As much as I enjoy acting and writing, I prefer teaching.
+I currently work as an instructor at Chicago Performing Arts and as Lead Educator for Right at School.
 Teaching is so rewarding.
 I love being able to watch students learn and grow.
-It is important for me to relate to my students.
-I never want to make them feel like I'm "above them."
-I don't think people learn when they're intimidated.
-I encourage questions and try to connect on a personal level.
+It is important for me to relate to my students and make learning fun.
+I don't think people learn when they're intimidated or bored, so finding ways to connect and make the materials interesting are important steps in my process.
+I encourage questions and creativity.
 Every student learns differently, and I make sure I find those differences to come up with the perfect education method for each student.

 Please feel free to reach out with any questions!